 What this means for education in South Africa

-With an increasing number of schools using smartboards, and many learners having access to laptops and tablets, it’s important that UJ’s teachers are equipped to take advantage of their future working environments.
+With an increasing number of schools using smartboards, and many learners having access to laptops and tablets, it’s important that UJ’s teachers are equipped to take advantage of their future working environments (“this is A new way to teach, a new way to learn” ).
 “Scratch can be used to teach any subject, from foundation phase right through to high school,” Linford adds.
 “With Scratch experience under their belts, our students will be able to create Scratch content for everything from first-time readers to matric maths learners.”